FireBolt393/Login-Triggered-Key-Logger/README.md

 ## Prerequisites
 Python 3.x
-pytesseract for OCR (Optical Character Recognition)
+`pytesseract` for OCR (Optical Character Recognition)

-opencv-python for screen capture
+`opencv-python` for screen capture

-socket for network communication
+`socket` for network communication

-threading for handling multiple connections
+`threading` for handling multiple connections

-Tesseract-OCR installed (required by pytesseract)
+`Tesseract-OCR` installed (required by pytesseract)

+`keyboard` for logging the keys pressed by the victim.

 Make sure to install the compiled version of Tesseract-OCR and provide the right path in the script.